 Alberta’s financial sector advantage

 Alberta’s financial sector is supported by a talented, highly productive workforce.
-Home to two of Canada’s top 10 business schools, the province also boasts expertise in areas like artificial intelligence and quantum computing.
+Home to two of Canada’s top 10 business schools, the province boasts expertise in areas including artificial intelligence (AI) and quantum computing.
 Banks headquartered in Alberta have invested in local research partners to leverage these technologies.

-Labour productivity in Calgary’s financial sector is 25% higher than the Canadian average and the city boasts plenty of prime, affordable office space.
-A sound banking system and low taxes also make Alberta an ideal place to launch or relocate a financial firm.
+A sound banking system and low taxes make Alberta an ideal place to launch or relocate a financial firm.

 Areas of Focus